-- 4.26 A Firm shall assign responsibility for each Engagement to an Engagement Partner and shall establish policies and procedures requiring that: - (a) the identity and role of the Engagement Partner are communicated to key members of Client management and Those Charged with Governance; - (b) the Engagement Partner has the appropriate competence, capabilities and authority to perform the role: - (c) the Engagement Partner has the capacity to be sufficiently and appropriately involved throughout the Engagement; and - (d) the responsibilities of the Engagement Partner are clearly defined and communicated to that Partner. - 4.27 Policies and procedures may include systems to monitor the workload and availability of Engagement Partners to enable these individuals to have sufficient time to adequately discharge their responsibilities.
+- 9.8 A Firm shall assign responsibility for each Engagement to an Engagement Partner and shall establish policies and procedures requiring that: - (a) the identity and role of the Engagement Partner are communicated to key members of Client management and Those Charged with Governance; - (b) the Engagement Partner has the appropriate competence, capabilities and authority to perform the role; and - (c) the responsibilities of the Engagement Partner are clearly defined and communicated to that Partner. - 9.9 Policies and procedures may include systems to monitor the workload and availability of Engagement Partners so as to enable these individuals to have sufficient time to adequately discharge their responsibilities.

-- 4.28 A Firm shall establish policies and procedures to assign appropriate individuals to the Engagement Team with the necessary competence and capabilities to perform Engagements that comply with the requirements of the System of Quality Management. - 4.29 A Firm's assignment of Engagement Teams and the determination of the level of supervision required include, for example, consideration of the Engagement Team's: - (a) understanding of, and practical experience with, Engagements of a similar nature and complexity through appropriate training and participation; - (b) understanding of Professional Standards and applicable legal and regulatory requirements; - (c) technical knowledge and expertise, including knowledge of relevant information technology; - (d) knowledge of relevant industries in which the Clients operate; - (e) ability to apply professional judgement; and - (f) understanding of the Firm's quality management policies and procedures.
+- 9.10 A Firm shall establish policies and procedures to assign appropriate Personnel with the necessary competence and capabilities to: - (a) perform Engagements in accordance with Professional Standards and applicable legal and regulatory requirements; and - (b) enable the Firm or Engagement Partners to issue reports that are appropriate in the circumstances. - 9.11 A Firm's assignment of Engagement Teams and the determination of the level of supervision required include, for example, consideration of the Engagement Team's: - (a) understanding of, and practical experience with, Engagements of a similar nature and complexity through appropriate training and participation; - (b) understanding of Professional Standards and applicable legal and regulatory requirements; - (c) technical knowledge and expertise, including knowledge of relevant information technology; - (d) knowledge of relevant industries in which the Clients operate; - (e) ability to apply professional judgement; and - (f) understanding of the Firm's quality management policies and procedures.